-Subrecipient shall require and cause its Subcontractors and vendors, including officers, employees, and agents, to protect the confidentiality of all information concerning clients and other applicants and recipients of services funded by this Agreement.
-Neither Subrecipient nor Subcontractor shall release or disclose any such information except as necessary for the administration of the program(s) funded under this Agreement, as authorized in writing by the client, applicant, or recipient of such services, or as required by law.
+Subrecipient shall require and cause its Subcontractors and vendors to protect the confidentiality of all information concerning clients and other applicants for and recipients of services funded by this Agreement.
+Neither it nor they shall release or disclose any such information except as necessary for the administration of the program(s) funded under this Agreement, as authorized in writing by the client, applicant or recipient of such services, or as required by law.
 All records and files shall be appropriately secured to prevent access by unauthorized persons.